 Farce is the province of film, drama, and television as it thrives on visual entertainment.
-Typically, the action takes place in one setting, which allows the improbable events to multiple with even greater absurdity.
+Typically, the action takes place in one setting, which allows the improbable events to multiply with even greater absurdity.

 The focus of the humor in farce depends, to a great extent, on what a particular culture seeks comic relief from.
 In the twenty-first century, we are no longer so intent on seeing clerics and royalty humiliated; they no longer have the same power over us.
 The Hangover, a farcical film where members of a bachelor party search Las Vegas for a missing groom, mocks the convention of the modern wedding, with its stressful engagements and responsibilities.